Fulvue Drive-In.com

 Picture: C+/B/C- Sound: C+/B-/C Extras: C-/B-/D Films: B-/B-/C-

-PLEASE NOTE: The Boulevard Nights DVD is now only available from Warner Bros. through their Warner Archive series and can be ordered from the link below.
+PLEASE NOTE: The Boulevard Nights DVD is now only available from Warner Bros. through their Warner Archive series and along with the upgraded Blu-ray edition, can be ordered from the link below.
+You can read more about the Blu-ray at this link:

 Here are three very different urban dramas you should know about...